Driver's License Examination

 Driver education is required for license applicants younger than 18.

-After holding an intermediate license for 9 months, the nighttime and passenger restrictions are lifted, drivers are eligible for a full unrestricted license at age 18.
+After holding an probationary license for 9 months, the nighttime and passenger restrictions are lifted, drivers are eligible for a full unrestricted license at age 18.

 Driver's License Issuance/Application